mika-s/mika-s.github.io/_posts/_drafts/2019-06-01-notes-on-70-762-Developing-SQL-Databases.markdown

 user-defined functions based on business requirements; identify differences between deterministic and non-deterministic functions*

-I have previously written about triggers here: https://mika-s.github.io/sql/certification/70-761/2019/05/27/notes-on-70-761-Querying-Data-with-Transact-SQL.html#triggers.
+I have previously written about triggers [here][github-70-761-triggers].

 <a name="design_trigger_logic"></a>